-The purpose of The Code is to clearly articulate our ethical standards and provide employees with a guide to what is expected of them in their behaviour and business activities.
-It provides information on how they can get help, and also guidance on their responsibility to report issues if they identify a problem.
-The Code provides guidance to ensure employees are aware of, and understand, their ethical and legal responsibilities, and covers issues relating to employees, customers, shareholders and the community.
-On joining, new employees are required to review the Code when they start work and sign the acknowledgement form to confirm that they have read and understood it.
-All employees are kept up to date with the Group’s governance policies and we provide ongoing training to cover any policy changes.
+The purpose of the Code is to clearly articulate our ethical standards and provide employees with a guide to what is expected of them in their behaviour and business activities.
+It provides information on how they can get help, as well as guidance on their duty to report concerns when they are identified, basic ethical and legal responsibilities, and issues relating to employees, customers, shareholders, and the community.
+New employees are required to review the Code when they start work and sign the acknowledgement form to confirm that they have read and understood it.

-Global Ports encourages its employees, clients and other stakeholders to report any potentially unethical, unlawful or suspicious conduct or practices.
-The Group operates a 24/7 confidential whistle blower service that offers a variety of routes to report concerns:
+Global Ports encourages its employees, clients, and other stakeholders to report any potentially unethical, unlawful, or suspicious conduct or practices.

 We aim to develop strong supplier relationships, working together to maintain the highest ethical standards.
-This is an important part of our approach to sustainability and important to how we manage risk in our business.
-We expect suppliers to comply with the Group’s high ethical standards and behaviours which are set out in the Group’s Code of Ethics.
+This is an important part of our sustainability approach and risk management system.
+We expect suppliers to comply with the Group’s high ethical standards and behaviour, which are set out in the Group’s Code of Ethics.
 The Group’s procurement policy prescribes the fundamental principles of working with suppliers.

 To ensure fairness and transparency in the bidding process, all requests for bids are published on the websites listed above.
 The Group conducts periodic reviews and audits of its suppliers to ensure compliance.
-And the procurement department continues to monitor the development of responsible procurement practices.
+The procurement department continues to monitor the development of responsible procurement practices.